Zia Mody: Memberships and affiliations

 She is an Independent Director (2018–present), Member of Audit & Risk Committee (2018–present), and Member of Investment Committee (2019–present) of Ascendas Property Fund Trustee Pte.
 Ltd.

 She has been or is a member of the Reserve Bank of India (2012), the Confederation of Indian Industry National Council (2015–present), the Committee on Corporate Governance formed by SEBI (2017), and Maharashtra's Economic Advisory Council (2023).
-She has been the Vice President and member of the London Court of International Arbitration (2010–2013).
+She was the Vice President and member of the London Court of International Arbitration (2010–2013).

 Charitable work

-She has contributed to the Jai Vakeel Foundation and the Baháʼí fund.
+She has contributed to the Jai Vakeel Foundation and the Bahá'í fund.

+In the Media

+She was ranked No. 1 in Fortune India's 50 Most Powerful Women in Business list in 2018 and 2019.